EmGee87/EmGee87/README.md

 - 👋 Hi, I’m @EmGee87
 - 👀 I’m interested in ... learning!
 - 🌱 I’m currently learning ...
-Java, Bosnian language, and Czech language
+Information Science & Technology, and the Bosnian/Croatian/Serbian/Montenegrin Languages!
 - 💞️ I’m looking to collaborate on ... how to use and get the most out of Git and Github!